NikolaRaicevic2001/ECE143_Final_Project_MovieAura/README.md

 Gathers all the movie scores from four submodules and weights them according to the relevance of each submodule to derive a final score to be sorted.
 From the sorted list the first five movies are chosen as the user recommendations.

 # Data_Processing.py
-Contains a class that processes dataset returning different fields that could be relevant for submodules
+Contains a class that processes dataset returning different fields that could be relevant for submodules.
+The Movies_Merged.csv file is created that merges all the relevant fields from the 16000-movies-1910-2024-metacritic and tmdb-movies-dataset-2023-930k-movies datasets.
+The two datasets were merged according to the movie title match from both datasets.

 # Submodule_01_Image_Based.py
 This submodule implements a Hybrid Content-Based Filtering System to recommend movies by integrating visual, genre, and textual attributes.
 It leverages multiple feature types and calculates similarity scores to identify movies similar to user input.

 ### Key Features
 1. Feature Combination